Correlation decay and Markovianity in open systems: Introduction

 is called the {\em Davies generator}.
 It generates the CPTP semigroup $e^{t\mathcal L_\s(\lambda)}$ \cite{CP,DS,MAOP} (completely positive trace preserving).
 The operator $\mathcal K$, a sum of a Hamiltonian plus a dissipative term, describes the influence of the bath to second order in perturbation \cite{AL,BreuerPetruccione,RivasHuelga}.
 From \eqref{12-i} we have an alternative expression for $\mathcal K$,

 The shortcoming of \eqref{12-i} is that it guarantees the accuracy of the Markovian approximation only for bounded values of $\lambda^2 t$.
 Said differently, \eqref{12-i} shows that the Markovian approximation is guaranteed to hold for $t\rightarrow\infty$ only if at the same time, one takes $\lambda\rightarrow 0$ in a way such that $\lambda^2 t$ stays finite.
-This deficiency of \eqref{12-i} was recently overcome in \cite{KM2,MAOP,Markov1, Markov2}, where it is proven, under suitable assumptions, that
+This deficiency of \eqref{12-i} was overcome in \cite{KM2,MAOP,Markov1, Markov2}, where it is proven, under suitable assumptions, that

 provided $|\lambda|\le \lambda_0$ for some $\lambda_0>0$.
-Due to \eqref{14-i}, the Markovian approximation is now guaranteed to be accurate to $O(|\lambda|^{1/4})$ {\em uniformly in time} $t\ge 0$, for all small, fixed $\lambda$.
+The Markovian approximation is guaranteed to be accurate to $O(|\lambda|^{1/4})$ {\em uniformly in time} $t\ge 0$, for all small, fixed $\lambda$.
 The error bound $|\lambda|^{1/4}$ is derived for the least amount of regularity of the interaction operator necessary for the proof -- under a more stringent (analyticity) assumption, it can be improved to $|\lambda|^2$ (see \cite{KM2}).
 In the recent work \cite{Burgarthetal} it is shown that the validity of the Markovian approximation for arbitrarily large {\em finite} times does not imply the validity for all times.
 There the authors consider the zero temperature, dissipative Janes-Cummings model in the singular coupling limit.
 Given any time $t_0>0$, they explicitly design SR interactions (form factors $g(k)$) in such a way that the system (qubit) dynamics is {\em exactly Markovian} up to $t_0$, but for $t>t_0$ the dynamics becomes non-Markovian.
 Even though this example uses the singular coupling limit ($g(k)$ not square integrable), the result indicates that the passage from \eqref{12-i} to \eqref{14-i} is not a mere technicality.
+In an approach different from the above, a polymer expansion for initially factorized system-reservoir states was established in \cite{DK}.